leiwanglsu/geog4057/Homeworks/Assignment 7 Work with Rasters.md

 elev_relcass.save('elev_relcass')
 ```

-- Provide explanations of the Cell Iterator.
+- Provide explanations of the RasterCellIterator class and how to use it.

 ## Part 4: NumPy and Raster Integration